gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 The value of correct rulings depends on the query type.

-- All queries of the open book subtype are worth **a maximum of +1 point**.
+- All queries of the open book subtype are worth _a maximum of +1 point_.
-- All queries of the synonymous subtype are worth **+2 points**.
+- All queries of the synonymous subtype are worth _+2 points_.
-- All queries of the verbatim subtype are worth **+4 points**.
+- All queries of the verbatim subtype are worth _+4 points_.
-- All queries with the “with reference” subtype are worth **+1 additional point**.
+- All queries with the “with reference” subtype are worth _+1 additional point_.
-- All queries with the “add a verse” subtype are worth **+1 additional point** if responded to synonymously or **+2 additional points** if responded to verbatim.
+- All queries with the “add a verse” subtype are worth _+1 additional point_ if responded to synonymously or _+2 additional points_ if responded to verbatim.

-For example, a query of type phrase, verbatim, with reference is worth +5 points.
+_For example, a query of type phrase, verbatim, with reference is worth +5 points._

-In addition, should a quizzer reach their ceiling without being counted incorrect and not selecting open book for any query, they receive **an additional +3 points**.
+In addition, should a quizzer reach their ceiling without being counted incorrect and not selecting open book for any query, they receive _an additional +3 points_.

 #### 2.8.2.
 Bonus Team Points

-When the second and every following quizzer on a team earn a correct ruling for the first time in the quiz, that team earns **+1 bonus team point, incrementing by the number of following quizzers**.
-For example, the second quizzer earns +1 bonus team points, and the third quizzer earns +2 bonus team points.
+When the second and every following quizzer on a team earn a correct ruling for the first time in the quiz, that team earns _+1 bonus team point, incrementing by the number of following quizzers.
+For example, the second quizzer earns +1 bonus team points, and the third quizzer earns +2 bonus team points._

-In addition, a quizzer who responds to a query correctly following a different quizzer from the same team who responded correctly on a numerically immediately preceding query, that following quizzer earns their team **an additional +1 point**.
+In addition, a quizzer who responds to a query correctly following a different quizzer from the same team who responded correctly on a numerically immediately preceding query, that following quizzer earns their team _an additional +1 point_.

 ### 2.9.
 Timeouts

 Any participating quizzer or coach may call a timeout at any time between queries prior to the QM calling “ready” for the next query.
-Each team may call up to **1 timeout per quiz**.
-Timeouts are **40 seconds** in duration.
+Each team may call up to _1 timeout per quiz_.
+Timeouts are _40 seconds_ in duration.

 During a timeout, designated coaches and those they designate may approach quizzers seated in front of the officials table.
 At no other time may anyone approach quizzers seated in front of the officials table.